Clover vs. Square: Which POS System Is Best For Your Business?

 This post may contain affiliate links.
 We may earn a small commission at no extra cost to you.

-Updated February 2026 • Verified Q1 2026
+Updated June 2026 • Verified Q2 2026

-Clover and Square are the two biggest names in small business POS systems — and they take very different approaches.
+Clover and Square are the two biggest names in small business POS systems, and they take very different approaches.
 Square gives you a free plan and dead-simple pricing.
 Clover lets you choose your own payment processor, which can mean lower rates if you shop around.
 We’ve set up and worked with both systems across hundreds of businesses since 2011, and this guide breaks down exactly where each one wins.

 Is Clover better or Square?
 Here’s the short version:

-Clover vs Square at a Glance
+Square vs Clover at a Glance

 Clover Square

-Starting Price $0/mo (Payments plan) or $13–$16/mo with hardware $0/mo (Free plan)
+Starting Price $0/mo (Payments plan) or $14.95/mo with a POS plan $0/mo (Free plan)

 In-Person Processing 2.3%–2.6% + 10¢ 2.6% + 15¢ (Free), 2.5% + 15¢ (Plus), 2.4% + 15¢ (Premium)